dainguyendo/dain-words/content/blog/the-me-culture/index.md

 Day by day we grow more interconnected.
 And yet, in concert, these misterpreted messages has strayed further away - creating alienation.
 An invisible wall placed perfectly in between people.

 Social media has shaped channels for free flowing information.
 These channels operate without pause and at a monstrous scale.
-The attraction lies its access and its reach.
+The attraction lies within its access and reach.
 The playing field is seemingly leveled where the common currency is _followers_, _views_, and _likes_.

 ### We all need to make a living, right?